btrask/stronglink/client/README.md

 Implementation status: working but incomplete

 **POST /sln/query**
 Returns a URI list of files that match a given query.
-Large queries are accepted via request body.
+Large queries are accepted via request body in "simple" or JSON format.
+Use the request `Content-Type` header to indicate the query type/language.

-Parameters: (same as above except `q`)
+Parameters: (same as above except `q` and `lang`)

 Implementation status: not implemented